brianshef/scovillains/index.md

 Each round, the next player will roll a die to determine the the minigame everyone must play that round.
 During the round, each player will take a bite of the hot sauce, and then attempt to complete the minigame.

-If a player is unable to unwilling to complete a minigame, the other players will roll the die to select a punishment to apply to the offending player, in exchange for keeping them in the game.
+If a player is unable or unwilling to complete a minigame, they must suffer a punishment, in exchange for keeping them in the game.
 If the punishment is not accepted, that player is OUT.

 ## Winning